-European affiliation of Georgian was endorsed by no less an authority than Franz Bopp (1791-1867), whose attention was drawn by resemblances in inflectional morphology, such as the Georgian and Laz-Mingrelian 3rd pl.-subject suffix -n (cf. Sanskrit -nti; Bopp 21857: 304-305; see further Bopp 1846, 1847 [1842]) and perceived homologies in passive formation (Bopp 1861: 83-84).
+While working on Georgian and its sister languages, Klaproth came to the conclusion that, whereas Kartvelian manifested "many similarities with Indo-Germanic and other, especially North Asian, languages, it is nonethless to be considered a separate language family, distinct from all known dialects in its [lexical] roots as well as in its grammar" (1831: 111).
+Brosset however believed the similarities with Indo-European were more extensive than Klaproth realized.
+In the conclusion to his 1834 grammar of Georgian, Brosset declared that the number of phonetic similarities between Georgian lexical roots, case-marking suffixes and pronouns and those of Sanskrit, Old Persian and Zend (Avestan) was sufficient to assign it not only to Indo-European, but more specifically to the Indo-Iranian branch (Čikobava 1965: 138-9).
+Little over a decade later, the Indo-European affiliation of Georgian was endorsed by no less an authority than Franz Bopp, whose attention was drawn by resemblances in inflectional morphology, such as the Georgian and Laz-Mingrelian 3pl-subject suffix -n (cp.
+Sanskrit -nti; Bopp 1857: 304-5) and perceived homologies in passive formation (Bopp 1861: 83-4).
 Brosset subsequently criticized some of Bopp's interpretations of the Kartvelian data used in his comparisons, but in several instances Brosset himself did no better.
-Despite his practical knowledge of the language, he continued to view Georgian grammar through the polarizing lenses of Greek grammatical categories.
+Despite his practical knowledge of the language. he continued to view Georgian grammar through the polarizing lenses of Greek grammatical categories.
 For example, Brosset took Bopp to task for segmenting an accusative case ending -n from the Georgian 3rd-person ergative pronouns ma-n, ima-n, etc. (Čikobava 1965: 166).
 But Bopp's misinterpretation becomes more understandable when one considers that Brosset and the other grammarians Bopp relied upon, being unable to reconcile the syntactic function of the Georgian ergative markers with Greek or Latin case roles, described them as demonstratives which could in principle be used in any case (Čikobava 1965: 135).13

-3. The first modern grammars of Caucasian languages
+2. The first modern grammars of Caucasian languages.
 Although the gifted linguist and Orientalist Anton Schiefner (1817-1879) never visited the Caucasus, he published grammars of three indigenous languages - Tsova-Tush, Avar and Udi - in the years 1856-1863, based on texts collected by Brosset and others, and consultations with native speakers resident in St. Petersburg (Javaxišvili 1937: 32-33).
 The lack of direct contact with North Caucasian speech communities did not, however, hinder Schiefner from achieving insight into features of these languages which had baffled his predecessors, or entirely escaped their attention.
-His Versuch über die Thusch-Sprache, on the Tsova-Tush or Batsbi language (a close relative of Chechen and Ingush) is, in Čikobava's enthusiastic evaluation, the first grammar of any Caucasian language, including Georgian, based on sound scientific principles (1965: 168-185; cf. the positive asthe point of unrecognizability - and their Greek equivalents as early as 1695 (Leibniz 1989a [1768]), Brosset seems to have been the first to present a plausible case for the inclusion of Georgian in the Indo-European family.
-Brosset's classification of Georgian as an Indo-Iranian language found an echo in the writings of at least one contemporary author: D'Istria (1860: 305-306) sets her description of Georgian women in a chapter entitled "Les Iraniennes".
+His Versuch über die Thusch-Sprache, on the Tsova-Tush or Batsbi language (a close relative of Chechen and Ingush) is, in Čikobava's enthusiastic evaluation, the first grammar of ANY Caucasian language,

+12 Although Leibniz detected superficial resemblances between nine words found in Paolini and Irbachi's Georgian dictionary of 1629 - many of which were inaccurately transcribed, to the point of unrecognizability - and their Greek equivalents as early as 1695 (Leibniz 1768/1989a), Brosset seems to have been the first to present a plausible case for the inclusion of Georgian in the Indo-European family.
+Brosset's classification of Georgian as an Indo-Iranian language found an echo in the writings of at least one contemporary author: D'Istria (1860: 305-6) sets her description of Georgian women in a chapter entitled "Les Iraniennes".